Sea Moss for Eczema: How Can This Ocean Treasure Help Your Skin?

 Before you try sea moss for your eczema, keep these important points in mind:

-- Iodine content: Sea moss contains iodine, which in excess can affect thyroid function.
-This is mainly a concern with internal use rather than topical application.
+• Iodine content: Sea moss contains iodine, which in excess may affect thyroid function.* This is mainly a concern with internal use rather than topical application.
 If you have thyroid issues, consult your doctor before taking sea moss internally.

-- Quality matters: Sea moss quality varies tremendously.
-Low-quality, farmed products grown in warm waters may contain contaminants that could worsen skin conditions.
-Look for sea moss from clean waters that's been properly tested, like the wildcrafted sea moss from Alkaline Herb Shop.
+• Quality matters: Sea moss quality varies tremendously.
+Low-quality, farmed products grown in warm waters on ropes may contain contaminants that could worsen skin conditions.
+Look for sea moss from clean waters that's been properly tested, like the wildcrafted sea moss from Alkaline Herb Shop that is tested for heavy metals, identity and microbials.

 How to Use Sea Moss for Eczema